Yimro/about-me/README.md

 ### Hi there 👋

-* student of computer science,
+* student of computer science
+* currently working on my master's thesis in the field of IoT
+* Interested in IoT, Python, Cloud computing, Docker, Monitoring, Prometheus, Grafana, Microprocessor, Networks
 * currently focusing on learning Python
-* I am working on a IoT project, involving ESP32-CAM and Rasberry Pi Pico, Micropython exchanging photo and video data and publish binary data via the MQTT protocol.
 * How to reach me: jan.reitsma.berlin@gmail.com